Characterization of threshold functions: state of the art, some new contributions and open problems: Cases for which the test of -invariant trade robustness is conclusive

-Let us have a look at Example~\ref{ESACC} again.
+Let us have a look at Example~\ref{EXAMPLE:CC} again.
 We have already observed that this game is not weighted.
 Nevertheless it can be represented as the intersection $[7;1,1,1,1,1,1,1,1,1,1]\cap[12;6,6,1,1,1,1,1,1,1,1]$, i.e., there are only two types of provinces -- the large ones, Ontario and Quebec, and the small ones, see \cite{FMR12}.
 Indeed the game is complete and the minimal winning vectors are given by $(2,5)$ and $(1,6)$.
 The maximal losing vectors are given by $(2,4)$, $(1,5)$, and $(0,8)$, so that we have $M=\frac{1}{2}$ and $P=3$.
 These values are uniquely attained by the coalition types $(1,6)$, $(2,5)$ and $(2,4)$, $(0,8)$.
 Thus we are in case (c) of the proof of Theorem~\ref{Tmain} and determine the winning coalitional vector $(a'',b'')=(1,6)$.
-Indeed

-certificates a failure of $2$-trade robustness.
+Indeed, $ \langle (1,6), (1,6) | (2,4), (0,8)\rangle $ certifies a failure of $2$-trade robustness.
 We remark that our previous argument for non-weightedness was exactly of this form and that the coalition type $(1,6)$ is shift-minimal.
-Let's finally conclude this subsection by recalling that for Theorem~\ref{Tmain} establishes that a complete game is weighted if and only it is $2$-invariant trade robust, property that requires fewer computations than $2$-trade robustness, which was proved in~\cite{Her11} to be sufficient for testing weightedness.
+Let us finally conclude this subsection by recalling that Theorem~\ref{Tmain} establishes that a complete game is weighted if and only it is $2$-invariant trade robust.
+Checking that property requires fewer computations than $2$-trade robustness, which was proved in~\cite{Her11} to be sufficient for testing weightedness.